SamuelBurnes/PMMGBeautifier/README.md

 * XIT SHEETTABLE_pirepairs_JS-952c (needs web app ID)
 * XIT FIN_PiBoy314 (needs web app ID)

+# Setting up API Key and Web App ID

+* Click on the PMMG icon in the upper right corner
+* Fill in your username
+* Fill in your FIO api key
+* Fill in your Web app ID (if available)
+* Click configure

 # Installation

 For Chrome install - use instructions for "Chrome" below to install manually.